NixOS/nix/src/nix/daemon.md

   # nix daemon
   ```

-* The daemon does not have native support for listening on a TCP
+* The daemon does not have native support for opening a TCP socket to
-  socket, but you can do this using `socat`:
+  listen to, but you can do this using `socat`:

   ```console
   # socat TCP-LISTEN:3456,reuseaddr,fork EXEC:'nix daemon --stdio',nofork